 As students undertake placements that involve working with children, young people and vulnerable adults they will be required to complete a Disclosure and Barring Service (DBS) check upon entry to the programme.
-For BA (Hons) Families and Childhood Studies a DBS Enhanced check for Child workforce is required and students may require additional checks at level 5 and 6 dependent on placement.

 This entry condition will be administered by the University and will be funded by individual students.
 Safeguarding of children, young people and vulnerable adults and ethical issues such as confidentiality and appropriate lines of communication, will be included in taught programme content across a range of modules to ensure students understand their legal obligations and responsibilities in the work place.